-And so, you’ll steel yourself to traverse the base and respond to orders from your Sergeant over the radio.
+And so, you’ll steel yourself to traverse the base and respond to radioed orders from your Sergeant.
 These always move you forward into new areas, and directly into conflict with redesigned versions of Doom’s classic monsters.
 Everything from the previous games gets face time here (except the invisible Spectre), and most everything can be recognized behind its new look.
 Unsettling new additions range from Thing-inspired head spiders to mechanical baby-flies, along with a few new boss monsters challenging you in restricted arenas.
 Luckily, you’ll also have all of Doom’s classic arsenal to fight with.
 The double-barrel shotgun is out and a new machine gun is in, but everything else is just about as deadly as you remember it, and a welcome inclusion to your toolset.
 Limited ammo aside, there’s always a gun for the job.

 But the star of the show, unquestionably, is the base itself.
 Specifically, the lighting.
 Carmack’s id Tech 4 seems built from the start with lighting in mind, and what’s on display here was (and still frequently is) breathtaking.
-Doom 3 represents the first commercial game engine where every light source was generated in real time – no tricks, no fakery.
+Doom 3 represents the first commercial game engine where every light source was generated in real time – no tricks, no pre-made fakery.
 Shadows are dynamic, shifting light sources (like swinging lamps or alarm strobes) cast realistic, moving glows on the surroundings.
 Enemies themselves can be lit up by their fireballs, creating a new glow on both their models and the environment around them.
 Even your flashlight casts shadows relative to your position, and can make peripheral shadows even worse at the right angle.

 It is primitive, in the sense that shadows all have hard edges with no gradients or blending.
 They’re also a touch binary – areas in shadow are draped in the blackest of black.
-This does, however, allow for excellent moments where zombies reach out of the dark after you, or the spinning lights of some high-tech machinery highlight a demon waiting in the eaves.
+This does, however, allow for excellent moments where zombie’s hands reach out of the dark after you, or the spinning lights of some high-tech machinery highlight a demon waiting in the eaves.
 It’s easy to see why id went back to Doom with this tech, as the lighting really does make for a magnificent high-tech haunted house.